raspberrypilearning/astro-pi-flight-case/worksheet.md

 ![All required components](images/all-components.png)

-Alongside your 3D printed parts, check that you have all of the other parts required before you start:
+Alongside your 3D-printed parts, check that you have all of the other parts required before you start:

 Part|Quantity|Info|Purpose
 ---|---|---|---